VinceW31/GassistPi3/README.md

 4.2.
 Setup the Speaker configuration.

    Right click the speaker icon on the desktop (top right) and select Analog Audio so its ticked.

    Right click the speaker icon again and select USB Device Settings

    In the new window make sure the Sound Card option at the top of the window is on bcm2835 ALSA,

    Click on the Select Controls button at the bottom of the window.

    Click on the PCM box to enable it and then select Close.

    The speaker output should now be displayed and enabled, set Vol to max.

-Select OK to close the box.
+   Select OK to close the window.

 4.3 Setup the USB Mic configuration.

    Right click the speaker icon again and select USB Device Settings once more.

    In the new window click on the bcm2835 ALSA option and change it to the USB PnP Sound Device option.

-Click on the Select Controls button at the bottom of the window and enable the Mic option, leave the AGC option unchecked and then select Close.
+   Click on the Select Controls button at the bottom of the window.

+   Enable the Mic option, leave the AGC option unchecked and then select Close.

    On the Capture Tab enable the microphone and raise input Vol to Max.

-Select OK to close the box.
+   Select OK to close the window.

 4.4 Audio testing.